Polurrian on the Lizard

 Eating

-The self-catering villas have full kitchens, complete with hob, oven, fridge, microwave and dishwasher.
-Don't feel like you have to cook though; you still get full access to the hotel's restaurant and facilities.
+The self-catering villas have full kitchens, complete with hob, oven, fridge, coffee maker, microwave and dishwasher.
+There's also a shared barbecue outside.
+Don't feel like you have to cook though; you still get full access to the hotel's restaurant, facilities and room service.

 If you want to head out, there are pubs and a restaurant in Mullion (2km), and more in Helston (10km) and Porthleven (15km).
 Just north of Mullion, the Poldhu Beach Cafe gets rave reviews for its beachfront pizzas and fish'n'chips - a great lunch stop if you're walking the coastal path - as is Polpeor Cafe on the tip of the Lizard.